Valdarix/valdarix.github.io/docs/crime/drugs.md

 ### Drug Processing

 Once you’ve found the processing location and have the key, you can begin processing the drug.
-You won’t need to memorize any recipes—the processing location will tell you the maximum amount of the drug you can produce at that time.
+You won’t need to memorize any recipes!
+The processing location will tell you the maximum amount of the drug you can produce at that time. **The only ingredient we will tell you that you need are Empty Baggies that you can purchase from any hardware store.**

 > **Note:** Some drugs may share ingredients, so keep an eye on your inventory to track what’s being used.